tm-a-t/telegram-bot-handbook/pages/folds/index.md

 ## Should I use it?

-The framework is in its early version, so the features will change.
+The framework is in its early version, and the features will change, so...

+For small hobby bots — yes.
+For big complex projects — also yes, but better come back later!
+I will appreciate if you show your interest by leaving a star on the repo.

 ## Learn